Yuengling Center: History

 In 2017, USF announced that the Sun Dome's management would be taken over by Jeff Vinik, owner of the Tampa Bay Lightning, via Tampa Bay Entertainment Properties, LLC.
 On June 12, 2018, USF announced a 10-year naming rights deal with brewer Yuengling, effective July 1, 2018.

 In April 2021, WWE began a long-term residency at Yuengling Center, broadcasting its shows from a behind closed doors set called the WWE ThunderDome, which lasted until July 2021.

+The student section was renamed in honor of former USF men's basketball coach Amir Abdur-Rahim following his death in 2024.